 About my work

 I make all my work myself, by hand, and paint and glaze it.
-I do some slab-building and some wheel work.
+I do a mix of slab-building and wheel work, and spend some time making pinch pots as well.

 I make cups, vases, pourers, and most bowls on the potters wheel.

-For my plates and small dishes, I start by by rolling and cutting slabs of porcelain, then pressing them on plaster molds I poured, or wooden molds I cut.
-After they dry a bit, I trim the edges with a wood-working tool and sponge them smooth.
-Because they are made on forms, the slab pieces stack perfectly in your cabinet.
+For my plates and small dishes, I start by rolling and cutting slabs of porcelain, then pressing them on plaster molds I poured, or wooden molds I cut.
+After they dry a bit, I trim the edges with a wood-working tool and sponge them smooth. lately I have been adding a pinched element to my slab pieces, so you can feel the texture of fingers working the clay in the finished piece.
+I think it gives them a pleasing irregularity.
+Because they are made on forms, the slab pieces stack nicely in your cabinet.

-I paint all of my pieces with underglazes when they are bone-dry, then fire them, coat them in glaze, and give them one last trip through the kiln to about 2200F (cone 5).
+I paint all of my pieces with underglazes when they are bone-dry (unfired), and sgraffito (scratch through) for detailing, then fire them, add a coat of glaze to some pieces, and give them one last trip through the kiln to about 2200F (cone 5).
+After the glaze firing I sand and polish the unglazed surfaces to make them smooth to the touch.

 For work available to purchase, check the SHOP page from the link in the top navigation.